talsma-ict/lazy4j/docs/README.md

 All subsequent invocations will just return _the same_ instance of `Expensive`.

-Furthermore, a testing method `isAvailable` tells whether the lazy object was already resolved, along with a method `ifAvailable` that takes a consumer and provides it with the value _only if_ it is already available, _without_ eagerly fetching the value.
+Furthermore, a testing method `isAvailable` tells whether the lazy object was already resolved.
+A method `ifAvailable` takes a consumer and provides it with the value _only if_ it is already available, _without_ eagerly fetching the value.
+Similarly, method `getIfAvailable` returns an `Optional` reference to the value _only if_ it is already available _and_ non-`null`, or `Optional.empty` otherwise.

 Lazy also support `map` and `flatMap` functions.